shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 ### Day 31

-Cloud DevOps: practicing upload to AWS S3 with JavaScript.
+Cloud DevOps: practising upload to AWS S3 with JavaScript.

-Open AI: I've started with lesson 3.
+Edge AI: I've started with lesson 3.

 **Link of the day**